riccardopreite/NLP_clustering/README.md

 # Artificial intelligence course project 2020/21
-## Natural Language Processing on Yelp dataset.
+## Natural Language Processing on Yelp dataset

 Yelp Dataset is a collection of date from every source about business activity.
 It consist on 6 different dataset:
 * business.json